pupenasan/hmi/citect/parameters.md

 ![image-20211024201902405](media/image-20211024201902405.png)

 If networking is enabled use this page to  configure the machine password.
 The machine password is used by  computers to authenticate each other and create a trusted network  between servers.
-Configuring the password automatically sets the [[Client\]PartofTrustedNetwork](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/content/ClientPartOfTrustedNetwork.html)  INI parameter.
+Configuring the password automatically sets the [Client\]PartofTrustedNetwork]  INI parameter.

 **Note**: You will not be able to configure the server password if you are not a member of the local Windows group Citect.Engineers.